Lyczeq/dinan/apps/hardhat/docs/index.md

 ## ExamController

-@notice ExamController manages Exam instances.
+ExamController manages Exam instances.
 It creates them and allows user to participate in them

 ### ExamHelper